Scotiabank Demonstrates ESG Progress and Launches New Strategy in 2018 Sustainable Business Report

 - Recognized as the global ‘Industry Mover’ by RobecoSAM for Dow Jones Sustainability Index North America inclusion in 2018, and highest year-over-year point gain across our industry.

 Economic Inclusion - Enabling economic inclusion for our customers and employees.

 - Recognized by Thomson Reuters 2018 Diversity & Inclusion Index and the 2019 Bloomberg Gender Equality Index for our work on Diversity & Inclusion

-- We launched the Scotiabank Women Initiative to advance women-led businesses in Canada through access to capital, education and membership.
+- Launched the Scotiabank Women Initiative to advance women-led businesses in Canada through capital, education and membership

 Climate Change - Supporting the transition to a low-carbon economy.

-- Scotiabank has started to implement the recommendations from the Task Force for Climate-Related Financial Disclosures (TCFD), and a full report on our work can be found in the 2018 Annual Report and 2018 Sustainable Business Report.
+- Scotiabank has started to implement the recommendations from the Task Force on Climate-Related Financial Disclosures (TCFD), and report on our work can be found in the 2018 Annual Report and in our Sustainable Business report

 Young People - Supporting young people in the community with resources to shape their future.